 Hydrochlorothiazide is a diuretic and antihypertensive.
 It is the 3,4-dihydro derivative of chlorothiazide.
-It is chemically designated as 6-chloro-3,4-dihydro-2H-1,2,4-benzothiadiazine- 7-sulfonamide 1,1-dioxide and has the following structural formula:
+It is chemically designated as 6-chloro-3,4-dihydro-2H-1,2,4-benzothiadiazine-7-sulfonamide 1,1-dioxide and it has the following structural formula:

-Hydrochlorothiazide, USP is a white, or practically white, crystalline powder which is very slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine, and in dimethylformamide; sparingly soluble in methanol; insoluble in ether, in chloroform and in dilute mineral acids.
-Each tablet for oral administration contains 25 mg and 50 mg Hydrochlorothiazide, USP.
-In addition, each tablet contains the following inactive ingredients:microcrystalline cellulose, NF, lactose anhydrous NF, pregelatinized starch NF, sodium lauryl sulfate NF, silicon dioxide NF and magnesium stearate, NF.
+Hydrochlorothiazide USP is a white, or practically white, crystalline powder which is slightly soluble in water, but freely soluble in sodium hydroxide solution.
+Each tablet for oral administration contains 25 mg or 50 mg Hydrochlorothiazide USP.
+In addition, each tablet contains the following inactive ingredients: dibasic calcium phosphate, lactose monohydrate, pregelatinized starch, FD&C yellow No.6 lake, corn starch, colloidal silicon dioxide, and magnesium stearate.

 The mechanism of the antihypertensive effect of thiazides is unknown.
 Hydrochlorothiazide does not usually affect normal blood pressure.

 Hydrochlorothiazide affects the distal renal tubular mechanism of electrolyte reabsorption.
 At maximal therapeutic dosage all thiazides are approximately equal in their diuretic efficacy.

 Hydrochlorothiazide increases excretion of sodium and chloride in approximately equivalent amounts.
 Natriuresis may be accompanied by some loss of potassium and bicarbonate.

 After oral use diuresis begins within 2 hours, peaks in about 4 hours and lasts about 6 to 12 hours.